 This holiday favorite is far too expensive to settle for dry, gray meat and a pale exterior.
-Here’s how to shop for prime rib, how to prep it, and how to ensure a deeply browned, substantial crust encasing a tender, juicy, rosy-pink center when you pull it out of the oven.
+With this guide you will learn all about prime rib including how to shop for it; how to prep it; and how to ensure a deeply browned, substantial crust encasing a tender, juicy, rosy-pink center.
+Plus, we’ll tell you how to heat up any delicious leftovers without ruining them.

 What Is Prime Rib?